 - Steel-toe provides excellent protection

 - Oil-resistant traction outsole

 2. Dr. Martens – Men’s Icon 2295 Steel Toe Heavy Industry Boots – Leather Welding Boots

 Dr. Martens is widely trusted for its range of the best work boots for welders.
 Professional welders design Dr. Martens welding shoes for professional welders.
 That is why if anyone asks me to recommend them the best welding boots brand, Dr. Martens is always on my list.

 Dr. Martens Men’s Icon 2295 Welding boots are made with 100% leather.
-But the features make these welding boots one of my most favorite include: air-cushioned PVC, Antibacterial Smartmask, Ankle protector padding, and Steel toe caps.
+But the features that make these welding boots one of my most favorite include air-cushioned PVC, Antibacterial Smartmask, Ankle protector padding, and Steel toe caps.

-So, if you want the best welding boots steel toe, I highly recommend the Dr. Martens Men’s Icon 2295 Steel Toe Heavy Industry Boots for their durability and comfort.
+So, if you want the best welding boots with steel toes, I highly recommend the Dr. Martens Men’s Icon 2295 Steel Toe Heavy Industry Boots for their durability and comfort.

 - 100% leather

 3. Thorogood Men’s GEN-FLEX Work Boot – Non-Metallic Work Boots